KarynaMisnik/arduino-projects-code/README.md

 	<tr><td>yellow</td><td>red</td><td>green</td></tr>
 </table>

-> Notr: If the read data is something else than one of the options above, an error message is printed.
+> Note: If the read data is something else than one of the options above, an error message is printed.

 <code>void setup() {
     Serial.begin(9600);  // Start serial communication